Dominant Verstappen wins Austrian GP, extends overall lead - WHIZ News

 The 2020 top-three finish made him the youngest British driver on a podium and third-youngest overall behind Lance Stroll and Verstappen.
 The ultra-consistent Norris is the only driver to have scored points in every race this season.

+He could have finished second but was given a 5-second time penalty for an incident with Red Bull’s Sergio Perez on Lap 1.

+“It was exciting.
+I’m disappointed because we should have been in second place,” Norris said.
+“We had good pace.
+It’s nice to know that we can be there and can race.
+Hopefully we can keep it up next time.”

-Hamilton has not won since the Spanish GP two months ago, a dismal streak of five races for the defending champion seeking a record eighth F1 title.
-All of those have gone to Red Bull, with Sergio Perez taking the other.
+Hamilton has not won since the Spanish GP on May 9, a dismal streak of five races for the defending champion seeking a record eighth F1 title.
+All of those have gone to Red Bull, with Perez taking the other.

-This was another crushing success for Verstappen on at the Red Bull ring, his team’s home track and with thousands of his orange-shirted fans cheering on his 15th career win.
+This was another crushing success for Verstappen at the Red Bull ring, his team’s home track and with thousands of Dutch fans cheering on his 15th career win.
 He also won here last weekend at the Styrian GP.

 Verstappen clinched his third straight pole on Saturday and got away cleanly again for another lights-to-flag win, the way Hamilton has so often done.